Imposing quasineutrality on electrostatic plasmas via the Dirac theory of constraints: Introduction

 The kinetic description of laboratory and space plasmas is based on a set of Boltzmann-like equations that determine the evolution of the distribution functions for each species in phase space (i.e., position and velocity space), coupled with Maxwell’s equations.
 In the absence of collisions, these equations reduce to the Vlasov equations, which describe collisionless dynamics and conserve phase-space volume.

 For electrostatic phenomena, where magnetic fields can be neglected, the Vlasov-Maxwell (VM) system reduces to a set of Vlasov equations (typically one for electrons and one for each ion species) coupled with an equation determining the self-consistent electric field.
-This field can be obtained either from Gauss’ law for electrostatics, leading to the Vlasov-Poisson (VP) system, or from Ampère’s law with the displacement current retained and the magnetic field neglected, resulting in the so-called Vlasov-Amp\`ere (VA) system.
+This field can be obtained either from Gauss’s law for electrostatics, leading to the Vlasov-Poisson (VP) system, or from Ampère’s law with the displacement current retained and the magnetic field neglected, resulting in the so-called Vlasov-Amp\`ere (VA) system.
 The VA system has the advantage that it does not require the imposition of boundary conditions for the electric field and it avoids the need to solve an elliptic equation; instead, the electric field is advanced forward in time using the current distribution at each time step.
-On the other hand, VA may become inconsistent in more than one spatial dimensions if the condition $\bnb\times \bsE=0$ is not guaranteed, since a violation would lead to the self-consistent generation of a magnetic field.
-This issue does not arise in the VP framework, where the electric field is defined as $\bsE=-\bnb\phi$.
+On the other hand, the VA formulation becomes inconsistent in more than one spatial dimension unless the condition $\bnb \times \bsE = 0$ is satisfied throughout the entire time evolution, since any violation would lead to the self-consistent generation of a magnetic field.
+However, this condition does not necessarily hold in more than one dimension within the VA framework, whereas this issue does not arise in the VP formulation, where the electric field is defined as $\bsE = -\bnb \phi$ and is therefore inherently irrotational.
+Therefore, although we use the same 3D notation for both the VP and VA models to maintain notational uniformity, we emphasize that the VA model is physically and mathematically consistent only in 1D.
+In higher dimensions, the VA system should be replaced by the complete Vlasov--Maxwell system, which will be the topic of a subsequent study.